branchwag/notetakerapp/README.md

 ## Description

 This project is a note-taking app, built from starter code at https://github.com/coding-boot-camp/miniature-eureka.
-It stitches together the front-end starter code with a back-end using Express.
+It stitches together the front-end starter code with a back-end using Express so you can enjoy taking some quick notes in the browser.
 Enjoy using the app!

 ## Installation